-After Lunch, you’ll travel by moto–remork (a Cambodian tuk-tuk) and head out of Phnom Penh on the Japanese Friendship Bridge before catching a ferry across the mighty Mekong River to Mekong Island.
+After lunch, you’ll travel by moto–remork (a Cambodian tuk-tuk) and head out of Phnom Penh on the Japanese Friendship Bridge before catching a ferry across the mighty Mekong River to Mekong Island.
 The island is famous for silk weaving, agriculture, and aquaculture.
 We’ll stop to see the silk weavers at work in the village, where you can purchase some of the local products if you wish.
 As you wander the village, you can visit a Buddhist temple and floating fish farms, see fields of rice and morning glory, and enjoy local Khmer snacks at a family home.

 Say goodbye to the tuk-tuk and board a boat to enjoy the sunset from the water at the junction of the Tonle Bassac, Tonle Sap, and the mighty Mekong.
 You’ll see the distinctive architecture of Cambodia, with Khmer–influenced buildings such as Wat Ounalom, the Royal Palace, and the Silver Pagoda, as well as French colonial buildings.

-Finally, we close off the Mekong boat tour with a gorgeous sunset.
+Finally, we will close off the Mekong boat tour with a gorgeous sunset.
 After the cruise trip, head to the riverside area of Phnom Penh, a pleasant French style promenade that is great for people viewing.
-In the early evening (and morning) various activities take place include exercise classes, Khmer dancing and plenty of snacking on local food.
+In the early evening (and morning), various activities take place include exercise classes, Khmer dancing and plenty of snacking on local food.
 You can participate in a Khmer dance class which is a lot of fun for all!
-From here you can either be taken back to your hotel or left to explore this bustling area independently and have dinner at one of the many great restaurants at the riverfront (dinner is on your own account).
+From here you can either be taken back to your hotel or left to explore this bustling area independently and have dinner at one of the many great restaurants at the riverfront (dinner will be on your own account).

 Meals included: Breakfast, Lunch